Nonequilibrium steady states in coupled asymmetric and symmetric exclusion processes: Steady state densities

 Plots of the steady state TASEP density $\rho(x)$ and SEP density $c(x)$ versus $x$ for $D=0.01$ and $\Omega=0.3$ are shown respectively in Fig.~\ref{d-01-tasep} and Fig.~\ref{d-01-sep}.
 Both analytical MFT and numerical MCS results are shown.
 For MFT solutions of TASEP, we have used $\rho(x)=\rho_\text{LD}(x)$ [Eq.~(\ref{rho-ld-smallD})] in the LD phase and $\rho(x)=\rho_\text{HD}(x)$ [Eq.~(\ref{rho-hd-smallD})] in the HD phase of the TASEP.
 In addition, the solutions $\rho(x)=1/2$ corresponds to the MC phase of the TASEP.
-For MFT solutions of SEP, we have used $c(x)=c_-(x)<1/2$ and $c(x)=c_+(x)>1/2$ as defined in Eq.~(\ref{ceq-soln})] above.
+For MFT solutions of SEP, we have used $c(x)=c_-(x)<1/2$ and $c(x)=c_+(x)>1/2$ as defined in Eq.~(\ref{ceq-soln})] above. { As for the large $D$ case, we have again plotted $j_\text{MCS}(x)$ and $j_s(x)$ along side the corresponding density profiles; see Fig.~\ref{d-01-tasep} and Fig.~\ref{d-01-sep}, with $j_s(x)$ being shown in the insets of Fig.~\ref{d-01-sep} due to its numerical smallness.
+Indeed in this case, $j_s(x)$ continues to be small, although for a reason different from the large $D$ case: While in this case, $c(x)$ has a substantial spatial variation, for a small $D$, $j_s(x)=-D\partial_x c$ continues to be small.}

-{We again note a lower degree of quantitative agreement between the MFT and MCS solutions of $c(x)$, when the TASEP is in its LD-HD phase, relative to when it is in its LD or HD phases, in which case the agreement is good.
+{We again note a lower degree of quantitative agreement between the MFT and MCS solutions of $c(x)$, when the TASEP is in its LD-HD phase, relative to when it is in its LD or HD phases, in which case the agreement is better.
 As for our large-$D$ MFT solutions, we attribute this to the stronger space dependence of $c(x)$ near the location of an LDW in the TASEP, a feature not adequately captured by our MFT for $c(x)$.
 Nonetheless, the MFT and MCS solutions for $c(x)$ agree qualitatively.}